MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -SignatureDisableUpdateOnStartupWithoutEngine
 Indicates whether to initiate definition updates even if no antimalware engine is present.
 If you specify a value of `$True` or don’t specify a value, Windows Defender doesn’t initiate definition updates on startup.
-If you specify a value of $False, and if no antimalware engine is present, Windows Defender initiates definition updates on startup.
+If you specify a value of `$False`, and if no antimalware engine is present, Windows Defender initiates definition updates on startup.

 ```yaml
 Type: Boolean